tobybreckon/cpp-examples-ipcv/README.md

-# cpp-examples-ipcv
-C++ Image Processing and Computer Vision OpenCV Examples used for Teaching
+# C++ Image Processing and Computer Vision OpenCV Teaching Examples

 OpenCV C++ Image Processing and Computer Vision examples used for teaching over the years.